JanssenProject/jans/nightly/cedarling/reference/cedarling-properties/index.md

 # Cedarling Properties

 Cedarling bootstrap properties control the application's behavior.
 Properties common and specific to different authorization methods are described below.

-Tip
+!!! tip
     Not sure which authorization method to use?
-See the [decision guide](https://docs.jans.io/nightly/cedarling/reference/cedarling-authz/#which-authorization-method-should-i-use).
+See the [decision guide](./cedarling-authz.md#which-authorization-method-should-i-use).

 ## Common properties